meownoid/add-and-reverse/README.md

 Let's just iterate over all natural numbers from 1 to infinity, applying to them add-and-reverse operation iteratively, 200 iterations maximum.
 At some point we will find all first 200 most delayed palindromes.

 The key is efficiency.
-My implementation is written in Cython and paralleled using OpenMP.
+My implementation is written in Cython and paralleled using multiprocessing.
-It achieves the performance of `275000` numbers per second per thread.
+It achieves the performance of `275000` numbers per second per thread (with 200 iterations per number).

 ## Usage
 I recommend building this program in-place.